pusher/chatkit-swift/README.md

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

-> Carthage version 0.25.0 or newer is recommended to build ChatKit.
+> Carthage version 0.25.0 or newer is recommended to build Chatkit.

 You can install Carthage with [Homebrew](http://brew.sh/) using the following command: